AndrewBugembe/server-monitoring-PDQ-Inventory/README.md

 <h2>Video Demonstration</h2>

-- ### [YouTube: How to configure and use PDQ INVENTORY to monitor servers(https://youtu.be/LGjsXd10vxc)
+- ### [YouTube: How to configure PDQ INVENTORY to Monitor Servers for system administration(https://youtu.be/PshVUrDVxIE)

 <h2>Environments and Technologies Used</h2>